Grouter: Decoupling Routing from Representation for Accelerated MoE Training: Experiment

 To quantify this, we measure the $\text{MaxVio}_{\text{Global}}$ metric defined in \autoref{Maximal Violation} for all $\text{MoE}$ models after $30\text{B}$ training tokens.
 The validation set loss is used as the complementary measure of performance. \textbf{The results, displayed in \autoref{fig:load_balance}, confirm that \GR\ maintains competitive load balance despite its superior performance gains over all compared methods.} Significantly, the $\textbf{Grouter Raw}$ variant simultaneously exhibits severe load imbalance.
 This finding directly corroborates our discussion in Section \ref{chapter:expert_tuning}, validating that the disparity in data distributions between the source model and the target model may cause significant load imbalance observed in the directly distilled \GR.

-To demonstrate that \GR\ can be effectively transferred across different model configurations, we validated its scalability on three models varying in size, architecture, and expert setup.
-We first utilize the expert folding technique to aggregate experts with high affinity into a single unit, allowing adaptation to different expert scenarios.
+To demonstrate that \GR\ can be effectively transferred across different model configurations, we validated its scalability on four models varying in size, architecture, and expert setup.
+We first utilize expert folding or expert expanding to adapt the structural prior to target models with fewer or more experts than the source, respectively.
 Subsequently, the expert tuning technique is applied to ensure $\text{Grouter}$ achieves adequate load balance across varying numbers of active experts.
 We compare the final validation set loss of our $\text{Grouter}$ against the $\text{SOTA}$ baseline from our pre-training experiments , Z-Loss + Aux Loss (abbreviated as $\text{ZL}$), after sufficient training.
-The results, presented in \autoref{tab:model_comparison}, clearly show that \GR\ demonstrates effective training acceleration across all tested scales and architectures. \textbf{This compelling outcome strongly validates the efficacy of our expert folding and expert tuning adaptation schemes.} The complete training curves for these experiments are provided in \autoref{ap:Training curves under different configurations}.
+The results, presented in \autoref{tab:model_comparison}, clearly show that \GR\ demonstrates effective training acceleration across all tested scales and architectures. \textbf{This compelling outcome strongly validates the efficacy of our expert folding, expert expanding and expert tuning adaptation schemes.} The complete training curves for these experiments are provided in \autoref{ap:Training curves under different configurations}.

 We evaluated the $\text{Mini-Qwen3}$ model, pre-trained for $50$B tokens using both \GR\ and the $\text{ZL}$ baseline, on a suite of downstream tasks.The detailed experimental setup is described in \autoref{apdix:downstream}, and the evaluation results are presented in \autoref{fig:downstream}.